OfficeMania/OfficeMania/README.md

 Go to the Microsoft Store and install "Ubuntu".
 Restart your Computer.
 Then open Ubuntu and set it up following the given instructions.

-Create an access token in the GitLab Webinterface under Profile > Edit Profile > Access Tokens.
+Create an access token in the GitLab web interface under Profile > Edit Profile > Access Tokens.
 Copy it and store it safely, because it will only be shown once.

 Open the Ubuntu app and clone the OfficeMania git repository via HTTPS into a location in the Linux filesystem.
 To get there, go to ~ and create a folder.